lukaszx0/queues.io/README.md

 # Contributing

+## Guidelines

+I want queues.io to be opinionated page with quality resources about queueing projects.
+To achieve this I wrote some bullet points I'd like people stick with when adding new stuff:

+  * Project should consist of `name`, `summary`, `url`, `tags`, `links`
+  * There should be at least one tag, which should be language/technology in which it was created.
+Other tags can describe for example database used on which solution is based (like redis)
+  * There should be at least one link about the library
+  * Links should not point to documentation, client libraries or wiki pages.
+    They should be well written, valuable blog posts, articles which are harder to find than resources provided by creators.

+If you want add new library or change/add something to existing one, please stick to t

+## Github workflow

 I would like this to be a community effort.
 If there's any lib missing, or you know cool links to articles/videos/slides about ones that are listed, feel free to add them.
 I open for any contribution.